 We have developed a full range of workshops designed and delivered by industry professionals.
 We offer taster sessions in traditional stage combat both armed and unarmed, corporate team building based around Duelling Jedi or Lucha Wrestling as well as Circus Skills from our team at Squire Circus.
 Our work includes stunt shows and live fight performances, taster sessions/team building workshops, actor masterclasses, summer school activities and much more.
 With a diverse team of performers ranging from sword masters and pro wrestlers, acrobats and award winning jugglers we have something for everyone.

 All our instructors are professional performers working within film, TV and theatre and amongst us we have credits from The BBC, ITV, Royal Opera, Glyndebourne, National Theatre, WWE, Lucha Britannia, Marvel Studios and HBO.
 We take great pride in having been an influence on hundreds of young actors, many of whom are now professionals in the own right and are always looking for the next challenge.

 Our workshops are fast, physical and fun.
 They can be enjoyed by everyone since the focus is activity rather than performance.
 No one is asked to get up on stage unless they want to and all the fights, falls and flailing are fake!
 After all “the first rule of fight club is NO ONE GETS HURT!”

-A well-executed fight scene can make stage combat look easy – but, much like dancing, it must be intricately choreographed and extensively rehearsed to provide that authentic feel while remaining safe.
+A well-executed fight scene can make stage combat look easy – but, much like dancing, it must be choreographed and extensively rehearsed to provide that authentic feel while remaining safe.

 A good stage fight is a work of craft and more difficult than it looks.
-Anyone can choreograph a fight – but that’s not to say they will be any good.
-Fights need to have martial or character logic, they need to have a story arc, they need to work for an audience and, most importantly, be safe and repeatable.
+Anyone can choreograph a fight but that’s not to say they will be any good.
+Fights need to have martial and character logic, they need to have a story arc, they need to work for an audience and, most importantly, be safe and repeatable.

 some of our clients